-AI model responses show what a user could see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok, or Google AI Overviews.
+AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

-This is one of the most important parts of analysis in Semly, because metrics alone show the result, but only the content of the response explains the context: why the brand was recommended, how it was described, and what sources might have influenced the answer.
+This is one of the most important parts of analysis in Semly, because metrics alone show the result, but only the answer content explains the context: why the brand was recommended, how it was described, and what sources might have influenced the answer.

-Metrics like visibility, position, or sentiment show the brand’s overall result.
-The AI model’s answer, however, shows what that result looks like in practice.
+Metrics like visibility, position or sentiment show the brand’s overall result.
+The AI model’s answer, on the other hand, shows what that result looks like in practice.

-does the AI point to the right products or services?
+whether AI points to the right products or services

-does the sentiment match the content of the answer?
+whether the sentiment matches the content of the answer

-could the user make a decision based on this answer?
+whether the user could make a decision based on this answer

 You’ll usually find AI model answers in the prompt details.